tart-telescope/tart_website/docs/tutorial-basics/tart-api.md

 # The TART API

 One doesn't need a login to capture data from the telescopes.
-The authentication is only need for API requests that modify the telescope properties (like uploading calibration gains and phases).THe API for the telescope is documented online (https://tart.elec.ac.nz/signal/doc/) and shows the restful API calls that can be made.
+The authentication is only need for API requests that modify the telescope properties (like uploading calibration gains and phases).
+The API for the telescope is documented online (https://tart.elec.ac.nz/signal/doc/) and shows the restful API calls that can be made.

 To get imaging data we will call the [imaging/vis](https://tart.elec.ac.nz/signal/doc/#api-Imaging-get_latest_vis) endpoint.